Shells

-Tutorial: Video
+Tutorial: Video and Realism

 Image to Video Exploration

-For this exercise, try either working from static images or from specific descriptions.
-For instance, this example was created using Google Gemini Veo 3 with the prompt: “a retrofuturist alien spaceship lands on memory mall at the University of Central Florida:”
+For this exercise, try either working from static images or from specific text descriptions.
+For instance, this sample was created using Google’s Veo 3.1 — currently Google DeepMind’s released video model (native audio, up to 1080p/4K, prompt-driven scene extension; no Veo 4 has been officially announced as of this writing) — with the prompt: “a retrofuturist alien spaceship lands on memory mall at the University of Central Florida”:

 Compare this to a second iteration of the same prompt (using the same model on the same day), but with additional information from this Wikimedia photo of the UCF memory mall: